Nayem73/MY-TECH-SHEET/java/Java OOPs Concepts in 120 minutes.md

 # Encapsulation

-* Encapsulation is basically to combine methods and attributes in a single unit, which is a class and protect  the attributes/properties of the class to the outside world(package) Which allows us to have full contol on how the outside world can access or modify the attributes.
+* Encapsulation is basically to combine methods and attributes in a single unit which we know as a class and protect  the attributes/properties of the class to the outside world(package) by using different access modifiers Which allows us to have full contol on how the outside world can access or modify the attributes.

 * We have full control of the class: